AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Strings_in_JS/README.md

 ```
 * The first two placeholders here are pretty simple, only including a simple value in the string.
 * The third one calculates a percentage result and rounds it to the nearest integer.
-* The fourth one uses a [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) to check whether the score is above a certain mark and prints a pass or fail message depending on the result.
+* The fourth one includes a [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) to check whether the score is above a certain mark and prints a pass or fail message depending on the result.

 Another point to note is that if you want to split a traditional string over multiple lines, you need to include a newline character, `\n`:
 ```